The Right Team… The Right Credentials

 Joanne J. Vancour

-Joanne J. Vancour has worked with the firm's clients for over thirty years, specializing in assisting management to effectively handle stress in a time of crisis.
+Joanne J. Vancour has worked with the firm's clients for over forty years, specializing in assisting management to effectively handle stress in a time of crisis.
 Vancour has worked with the management of a multitude of companies through private reorganization and has developed a strong reputation for her ability to deal with the difficult and delicate issues of problem solving in this highly specialized field.

 She has extensive experience in the United States Bankruptcy Court and State Circuit Court in the firm's role as Trustee, Receiver and Liquidating agent, facilitating the wind down of businesses.
 She has proven her effectiveness in resolving problems for regulatory agencies and negotiating with state and local authorities.